 Email email@example.com.
-We encourage organizers to contact us as soon as possible prior to the action, so that we can in order to increase our ability to mobilize our volunteer LOs.
-We consider your request for Legal Observers to be privileged legal communication and information provided will be kept confidential and never be voluntarily disclosed to anyone.
+We encourage organizers to contact us as soon as possible prior to the action, as last-minute request can be hard for us to accommodate.
+We consider your request for Legal Observers to be privileged legal communication and any information you provide to us will be kept confidential and never be voluntarily disclosed to anyone.

-The primary role of the Legal Observer is to be the eyes and ears of the legal team — to observe and record incidents and the activities of law enforcement in relation to the demonstrators.
-This includes documenting any arrest, use of force, intimidating display of force, denial of access to public spaces like parks and sidewalks, and any other behavior on the part of law enforcement that appears to restrict demonstrators’ ability to express their political views.
+The primary role of a Legal Observer is to observe and record incidents and the activities of law enforcement, including any arrest, use of force, intimidating display of force, denial of access to public spaces like parks and sidewalks, and any other behavior that appears to restrict demonstrators’ ability to express their political views.

-Legal Observers don’t give legal, tactical, or political advice, negotiate with the police for demonstrators, or speak to the press or public for demonstrators.
-We don’t interfere in arrests.
-We don’t give away confidential information about individuals or groups.
-Our notes, photographs, video and audio tape, and digitally-recorded materials are privileged and protected.
+Legal Observers don’t give legal, tactical, or political advice, negotiate with the police for demonstrators, or speak to the press or public on behalf of demonstrators.
+Legal observers also do not interfere with arrests or police activity in any way.

 Legal Observers are typically, but not exclusively, law students, legal workers, and lawyers.
 Legal Observers are trained and directed by Guild attorneys, who often have established attorney-client relationships with activist organizations, or are in litigation challenging police tactics at political protests.

 If you are interested in becoming a legal observer (or assisting with jail support), please email firstname.lastname@example.org.